SomnathRoy123/Solving_differential_eqautions/README.md

 # Solving_differential_eqautions
-Solving the differential equations of planet moving in the gravitational field of a heavy star for a given hamiltonian using  using Euler, velocity Verlet, and RK4 methods<br />
+Solving the differential equations of planet moving in the gravitational field of a heavy star for a given hamiltonian using Euler, velocity Verlet, and RK4 methods<br />
 a) As the initial condition, choose r = r0 and the speed 30 km/s.
 I solve the differential equations using Euler, velocity Verlet, and RK4, for h = δt ∼ 1 day, for t_final = 2 years.<br />
 b)I plot the total energy of the system as a function of time for each of the above solution.<br />